das-projects/Rhine/README.md

 model = MultiModalModel(multiway_transformer, prompt_encoder, text_decoder, tokenizer)
 ```

-### Explanation

-1. **PromptEncoder**: A lightweight transformer (e.g., BERT) converts the prompt into an embedding.
-2. **MultiModalModel**: Combines document embeddings from the multiway transformer and prompt embeddings, then passes the combined embedding to the text decoder (Llama3).
-3. **Training**: The model is trained on tasks involving both text generation and bounding box prediction, with a loss function accounting for both.

-This setup ensures the model can efficiently handle prompts and generate appropriate responses, including word and bounding box pairs for various extraction tasks.

-#### Pre-training Strategy
+### Pre-training Strategy

-Our pre-training strategy employs three key objectives: Masked Language Modeling (MLM), Masked Image Modeling (MIM), and Word-Patch Alignment (WPA).
-These objectives, inspired by techniques in "LayoutLMv3: Pre-training for Document AI with Unified Text and Image Masking," are designed to enable the model to learn multimodal representations effectively.
+Our pre-training strategy leverages three key objectives: Masked Language Modeling (MLM), Masked Image Modeling (MIM), and Word-Patch Alignment (WPA).
+Inspired by "LayoutLMv3: Pre-training for Document AI with Unified Text and Image Masking," these objectives aim to enable the model to effectively learn multimodal representations.

-1. **Masked Language Modeling (MLM):**

-   - We mask 30% of text tokens using a span masking strategy, where span lengths follow a Poisson distribution.
-The objective is to maximize the log-likelihood of predicting the masked tokens based on the contextual representations from both text and image sequences.
-This helps the model learn the correspondence between textual content and layout information.
+For **Masked Language Modeling (MLM)**, 30% of text tokens are masked using a span masking strategy, with span lengths following a Poisson distribution.
+The goal is to maximize the log-likelihood of predicting these masked tokens based on contextual representations from both text and image sequences.
+This helps the model understand the relationship between textual content and layout information.

-2. **Masked Image Modeling (MIM):**

-   - We mask approximately 40% of image tokens using a blockwise masking strategy.
-The model is then trained to reconstruct the masked tokens using a cross-entropy loss, encouraging it to interpret visual content through the context provided by both text and image tokens.
-This objective ensures the model captures high-level visual structures rather than low-level details.
+In **Masked Image Modeling (MIM)**, around 40% of image tokens are masked using a blockwise masking strategy.
+The model is then trained to reconstruct these masked tokens using a cross-entropy loss, which encourages it to interpret visual content through the context provided by both text and image tokens.
+This objective ensures that the model captures high-level visual structures rather than just low-level details.

-3. **Word-Patch Alignment (WPA):**
-   - This objective aligns text words with their corresponding image patches.
-It involves predicting whether the image patches corresponding to a text word are masked.
-By assigning binary aligned/unaligned labels to unmasked text tokens based on their image patch masking status, the model learns a fine-grained alignment between text and image modalities.
-This is critical for tasks requiring precise text-image correspondence.
+**Word-Patch Alignment (WPA)** aligns text words with their corresponding image patches.
+This involves predicting whether the image patches corresponding to a text word are masked.
+By assigning binary aligned/unaligned labels to unmasked text tokens based on their image patch masking status, the model learns a fine-grained alignment between text and image modalities, which is crucial for tasks requiring precise text-image correspondence.

-#### Fine-tuning Strategy
+### Fine-tuning Strategy

-For fine-tuning, we adopt a prompt-based strategy inspired by methods described in the Segment Anything Model (SAM).
-This approach enables the model to respond appropriately to a variety of prompts, which can be engineered to solve different downstream tasks.
-The fine-tuning process involves:
+Our fine-tuning strategy adopts a prompt-based approach inspired by methods described in the Segment Anything Model (SAM).
+This enables the model to respond effectively to a variety of prompts tailored to solve different downstream tasks.

-- **Instruction Tuning the Text Decoder:** We fine-tune the text decoder to handle diverse downstream tasks by providing it with specific instructions on how to generate the relevant output.
-This includes producing text sequences and identifying the corresponding bounding boxes in response to different types of queries【61†source】【63†source】.
+**Instruction Tuning the Text Decoder:** The text decoder is fine-tuned to handle diverse downstream tasks by providing specific instructions on generating the relevant output.
+This includes producing text sequences and identifying corresponding bounding boxes in response to various queries.
+By doing so, the model becomes adept at generating contextually accurate outputs based on the instructions provided.

-- **Zero-Shot and Few-Shot Learning:** The prompt-based strategy leverages the model’s pre-trained capabilities to perform tasks in a zero-shot or few-shot setting.
-By carefully designing prompts, we can adapt the model to various applications such as document layout analysis, document classification, and named entity recognition without extensive additional training【61†source】【63†source】.
+**Zero-Shot and Few-Shot Learning:** Leveraging the model’s pre-trained capabilities, the prompt-based strategy allows it to perform tasks in zero-shot or few-shot settings.
+By carefully designing prompts, the model can be adapted to various applications, such as document layout analysis, document classification, and named entity recognition, without requiring extensive additional training.

-This comprehensive fine-tuning strategy ensures that the model remains flexible and capable of performing a wide range of tasks efficiently, leveraging the strengths of both the pre-trained embeddings and the prompt-based interaction mechanisms.
+This comprehensive fine-tuning strategy ensures that the model remains flexible and capable of efficiently performing a wide range of tasks.
+It leverages the strengths of pre-trained embeddings and prompt-based interaction mechanisms to maintain high performance across various applications.

 **References**